drozdovas/RedactionServiceApplication/README.md

 - **Redaction of Specified Words**: Replace sensitive words in the input text with "REDACTED".
 - **Configurable Redaction List**: Customize the list of words to be redacted via configuration.
 - **Customizable Port**: The service can be configured to run on any port specified at runtime.
 - **Request Logging**: Logs every POST request with the original text before redaction.
+Logs are saved to a file under the [root project folder]/logs.
 - **Custom 404 Handling**: Logs attempts to access undefined paths and returns a custom 404 message.

 ## Tech Stack